redhat-et/coco-inferencing/build-instructions.md

 # Build the model downloader container
 make build-push-downloader

-# Deploy the pod with init container and vLLM app container
+# Deploy the pod with init container and vLLM app container.
+Verify you use the
+# correct REGISTRY and OCI_REGISTRY values.
+Command below is for use with kind
+# as the pod init container image registry is different from the registry used
+# within the download-model.sh script that is internal in the cluster.
-make deploy-encrypted-pod
+make deploy-encrypted-pod REGISTRY=localhost:5001 OCI_REGISTRY=kind-registry:5000
 ```

 ### 6. Secure Key Transfer and Model Loading